TheBotlyNoob/Stop-Family/README.md

 # Stop Family

-> This was just a fun project to learn the Windows Task Scheduler API and file watching.
-You shouldn't use this project if you really want to stop Windows' Family Features.
-If you have administrator privileges, you should probably follow the solutions in this video: https://youtu.be/MaSILURLVK0?t=40

 This program allows you to circumvent all of the restrictions of Windows' Family Features.

 You are able to use blocked apps while using this.